-Jonathan Jackson is the co-founder of Blavity as well as a highly-esteemed class of 2019 Nieman Fellow and Berkman Klein Fellow at Harvard University.
-While at Harvard, Jonathan will study the emergence of black media in the digital age, examining new ways to measure black cultural influence both inside the U.S. and abroad and its effects on the media and advertising landscape.
+Jonathan Jackson is the co-founder of Blavity and a highly-esteemed class of 2019 Nieman Fellow and Berkman Klein Fellow at Harvard University.
+While at Harvard, Jonathan will study the emergence of black media in the digital age, examining new ways to measure black cultural influence both inside the U.S. and abroad, and its effects on the media and advertising landscape.

 In this episode of our WYL Take Ownership Podcast, Jonathan talks to us about his philosophy as it pertains to integrating work and life, differentiating fake success from real success, and making the decision to leave Blavity.

 “I don’t really see work and life as a balance, I see it as balls that are rubber and some that are glass,” says Jonathan.
 “There are certain glass ones that cannot drop.
 Certainly, health cannot drop and family cannot drop.
 I think that there is an integration that has to happen that is specific to how we think about the life we want to live and what we want to integrate into it.”

 Jonathan also thinks that work and life balance comes down to daily habits, practices, and rituals.
 “I need to carve out time to be quiet, pray, journal and read because these things take me out of the fever pitch that entrepreneurship has,” says Jonathan.
 “These grounding activities allow me to step back.
 Me not taking care of myself has a direct and proportional impact on everything that I say I care about.”

 Jonathan also makes sure to mention that being healthy holistically also has an exponential impact on the things that he wants to have a positive effect on.

 Differentiating “Fake” Success From “Real” Success…